THS Logo Text Black

 How to Take Care of a Tattoo in the Sun

-A significant consideration of how to take care of a tattoo is protecting it from the sun.
+A significant consideration in how to take care of a tattoo is protecting it from the sun.

 Let’s get down to it.
 Here are the sun protection essentials all ‘tattoo-parents’ need to know:

 1. Steer Clear of the Sun: Aim to keep your new tattoo shielded from the sun as much as possible.
-Whether it’s finding shade, wearing loose clothing…or no clothing at all, a little bit of sun avoidance goes a long way!
+Whether it’s finding shade or wearing loose clothing, a little bit of sun avoidance goes a long way!

-2. Apply Sunscreen Diligently: When you have a new, healing tattoo, make sure to avoid applying sunscreen directly on it.
-Once it’s fully healed though, it’s SPF time!
-Broad spectrum SPF sunscreens are your new best friends.
+2. Apply Sunscreen Once Fully Healed: When you have a fresh, healing tattoo, make sure to avoid applying sunscreen directly on it.
+Once it’s fully healed, it’s SPF time!
+Broad-spectrum SPF sunscreen is your new best friend.
 Make sure to apply generously and reapply every two hours, or after sweating or swimming.

 3. Wear Protective Clothing: If avoiding the sun entirely isn’t foreseeable (we get it, life happens), opt for sun-protective clothing.
 Consider a hat or something to shade the area, if possible.